HaldenLF/C-Practice/README.md

 # C-practice
-A collection of C programs.
+A collection of C functions.

-This is a collection of programs used to help understand and practice learning C.
+This collection of functions is used to help understand, practice and learn C.